![]() |

 Judge Joseph Connally, retired traveling judge from

-Midland-Odessa 1999-2001 (recused himself) AS THE BENCH TURNS
+Midland-Odessa 1999-2001 (recused himself)

 Judge Royal Hart, retired traveling judge from San Angelo 2001-2004 (recused himself)